It gives me great pleasure to welcome you to The Federation of Newent Schools.

 As Head Teacher I have now had time to shape a Senior Leadership team and staff team that has the knowledge, skills and experience to provide a quality education for the young people in our care.
 Recruiting experienced staff with specialist skills and County wide recognition has been key to ensuring the children of Newent get the very best provision.
 The staff across both Schools have been restructured to ensure that deployment is set up to benefit the children and that qualified, skilled adults are always on hand at those key times to support and challenge children to achieve their very best.

-The Governing body, who have also seen a huge change in personnel now have the required skills and knowledge to support and challenge the School in its continual drive for improvement.
+The Governing body, which has also seen a huge change in personnel, now has the required skills and knowledge to support and challenge the School in its continual drive for improvement.

 The School’s policies and procedures have been reviewed in all areas making sure that all aspects of School are working together to develop a common goal with consistency between year groups, classes and Schools.